What is our Rural Immersion Course?

 Medical Students enrolled in the TRUE Certificate have the opportunity to attend the Rural Immersion Course in Bluff, Utah during the summer between their MS1 and MS2 years

-The Tribal, Rural, and Underserved MedEducation (TRUE) Summer Rural Immersion Trip (RIT) is an opportunity for medical students enrolled in the TRUE Certificate to gain a greater understanding of the challenges and joys of living and working in a TRU community.
+The Tribal, Rural, and Urban Underserved MedEducation (TRUE) Summer Rural Immersion Trip (RIT) is an opportunity for medical students enrolled in the TRUE Certificate to gain a greater understanding of the challenges and joys of living and working in a TRU community.
 Medical students who have completed year 1 of the TRUE Certificate coursework (MDID 6550 Introduction to TRU Population Health and MDID 6555 TRU Health Care Systems, Delivery, and Resources) will spend 1 week in a rural Utah community, observing firsthand the many roles that providers and community health organizations play in assuring the health and wellbeing of their fellow community members.
 By participating in this trip, medical students will examine rural populations through the lens of public health, community outreach, and the integration of health care system and the community organizations working to maximize health and wellbeing, thus building a foundation of knowledge, attitudes and attributes that are essential to contextualize subsequent and more advanced rural health education.